ifm/o2x5xx-python/README.md

 # Contact

-In case of any issues or if you want to report a bug please [contact our](mailto:support.sy@ifm.com) support team.
+In case of any issues or if you want to report a bug please [contact our](mailto:support.sy@ifm.com) support team or create an issue in the Github repository.

 # Prerequisites